ericccarlson0/cellular_automata/README.md

  - Misc: Any additional values that a specific simulation must require.
 These values should be comma separated with no spaces in between.
 The values for the implemented simulations are as follows:
     1. Life: NONE, misc field can be set to anything, will not affect simulation (it should still be there though)
     2. Fire: catchProb - the probability that a fire will catch a neighboring tree on fire
-    3. Ant: newAntsPerStep - the number of new ants that are generated with each step, antLifeSpan: how many steps each ant can live for
+    3. Ant (unimplemented in current version): newAntsPerStep - the number of new ants that are generated with each step, antLifeSpan: how many steps each ant can live for
     4. RPS: winThreshold - a double representing the percentage of games each player must lose before the state is changed
     5. Segregation: satisfactionThreshold - a double representing the percentage of neighbors that must be the same state for a cell to be satisfied (that is, not move)
     6. Percolation: initialFillProbability - the probability that a cell on the top row will be filled with water at the beginning of the simulation